 Location: Kresge Recital Hall, Augustana College

-Ticket Info: Tickets are $15 for adults and $5 for children under 12, available from a Lewis Drug in Sioux Falls or at the door.
+Ticket Info: Tickets are $15, available from a Lewis Drug in Sioux Falls or at the door.

-Augustana alumni Dr. Daniel May '80 and his brother, Benjamin May '89, present "An Evening of Jazz" at 7:30 p.m. on Friday, July 12, in Kresge Recital Hall.
+Augustana alumni Dr. Daniel May '80 and his brother, Benjamin May '89, present "An Evening of Jazz" at 7:30 p.m. on Saturday, July 11, in Kresge Recital Hall.
 The event is hosted by Augustana College and all proceeds will go toward the South Sudan Khor Wakow School Project.
-Tickets are $15 for adults and $5 for children under 12, available from a Lewis Drug in Sioux Falls or at the door.
+Tickets are $15, available from a Lewis Drug in Sioux Falls or at the door.

 Additionally, May is a jazz pianist and has recorded extensively with some of the world's foremost jazz artists, including Joe Pass, Ron Eschete, Sam Most, Grant Geissman, Eric Merienthal and Joe Negri.

 During his career, May has produced and recorded more than 50 CD projects — most notably for Somerset Entertainment in Toronto.
 He is currently the co-music director of an ambitious on-going nightly jazz series at the Fairmont Pittsburgh Hotel.

 All proceeds raised by this concert will benefit the Khor Wakow School Project.
 The Project was created to support the Khor Wakow villages, located along the Khor Wakow River in South Sudan.
 Funds raised will be used to construct a school, drill water wells, and install automated corn grinding mills.
 The Project aims to give all children at any age level access to basic education in the Khor Wakow villages.
 Learn more about the Khor Wakow School Project.